Sylius/Sylius/bundles/SyliusCartBundle.rst

 SyliusCartBundle
 ================

-A generic solution for building carts inside Symfony2 applications, it does not matter if you are starting new project or you need to implement this feature for existing system - this bundle should be helpful.
+A generic solution for cart system inside Symfony2 application.

+It doesn't matter if you are starting new project or you need to implement this feature for existing system - this bundle should be helpful.
 Currently only the Doctrine ORM driver is implemented, so we'll use it here as example.

 There are two main models inside the bundle, `Cart` and `CartItem`.
-The second one will be the most interesting for us, as the Cart is pretty sensible default.
 Currently the bundle requires a bit of coding from you, but we're working on simplifying the integration process.

+There are also 3 main services, **Operator**, **Provider** and **ItemResolver**.
+You'll get familiar with them in further parts of this documentation.

 Installation
 ------------